ciroque/the-dagwood/docs/demo/src/dag-strategies.md

 ---

 > 📊 **Strategy Philosophy**: Different DAG structures benefit from different execution strategies.
-The DAGwood project's pluggable architecture allows you to choose the optimal approach for your specific use case, or even mix strategies within a single workflow for maximum efficiency.
+The DAGwood project's pluggable architecture allows you to choose the optimal approach for your specific use case, or even mix strategies within a single pipeline for maximum efficiency.